-- (a) a station, including the platform, of a passenger railway or light rail, - (b) a ferry wharf, - (c) a bus stop or light rail stop, including any area where persons queue or gather when waiting at the stop, - (d) a taxi rank, including any area where persons queue or gather when waiting at a taxi rank. residential aged care facility means a facility at which the following services are provided to a person in relation to whom a residential care subsidy or flexible care subsidy is payable under the Aged Care Act 1997 of the Commonwealth- - (a) accommodation, - (b) personal care or nursing care.
+- (a) a station, including the platform, of a passenger railway or light rail, - (b) a ferry wharf, - (c) a bus stop or light rail stop, including any area where persons queue or gather when waiting at the stop, the Act means the Public Health Act 2010.

+(d) a taxi rank, including any area where persons queue or gather when waiting at the taxi rank. residential aged care facility means a facility at which the following services are provided to a person in relation to whom a residential care subsidy or flexible care subsidy is payable under the Aged Care Act 1997 of the Commonwealth-

+- (a) accommodation, - (b) personal care or nursing care.